Women in Latvia: Overview

 Before the 19th century, women were excluded from the political processes, did not have property rights and were expected to run the household.
 Latvian women were granted the rights to vote after the proclamation of Latvian Independence in 1918.
 The past decades have seen the gradual transformation of the status and role of women, as Latvia has regained its independence from the Soviet Union and joined intergovernmental organisations, such as the European Union, promoting equality of both genders.
-Latvia was the first country amongst the former Eastern bloc countries to have a female head of state, former President Vaira Vīķe Freiberga.
-Latvia has also had a female Prime Minister, Laimdota Straujuma.
+Latvia was the first country amongst the former Eastern bloc countries to have a female head of state, former president Vaira Vīķe Freiberga.
+Latvia has also had two female Prime Ministers since independence, Laimdota Straujuma and the incumbent Evika Siliņa, who has been serving since September 2023.
 The European Gender Equality Index indicates that Latvia still ranks below the European Union average on gender equality issues, placing 18th out of the 28 member states.
-Although women make up more than a half of Latvia’s current population, women are still underrepresented in politics, experience lower wages in comparison to their male counterparts and are still expected to take up the traditional gender role.
+Although women make up more than a half of Latvia's current population, women are still underrepresented in politics, experience lower wages in comparison to their male counterparts and are still expected to take up the traditional gender role.
 Accordingly, a relatively recent development has been the struggle of women to find a work–life balance.
 The notion of gender equality is fairly new in Latvia.
-In the past decade, synchronously with feminism movements around the world, Latvia has seen its own women’s movement gradually emerging once again.
+In the past decade, synchronously with feminism movements around the world, Latvia has seen its own women's movement gradually emerging once again.